randomcoder67/XFCE-Laptop-Config/configure/README.md

 `bookmarks` get number of bookmarks
 `lcr` count items in folder (recursive)
 `lcra` count items in folder (recursive and include hidden)
+`anonprompt` swap prompt for one without username or hostname

 ### Info programs